Automated Testing Strategy - Enterprise Guide 2025

 - • 2,604x faster mean time to recovery (MTTR)

-The Test Pyramid is a proven strategy for balancing different types of tests.
-Introduced by Mike Cohn, it shows the optimal proportion of tests that ensures the best ratio of speed to confidence.
+The Test Pyramid, introduced by Mike Cohn, is a way to balance different types of tests.
+It shows the proportion of tests that gives you the best ratio of speed to confidence.

 🔬Unit Tests (70%)